R2Northstar/ModdingDocs/docs/source/reference/northstar/usefulfuncs.rst

     .. note::

-        replaces text that should be localzied on the client
+        replaces text that should be localized on the client

         .. code-block::